 A Supercomputing Company Achieves 5x Higher Social Media Engagement Than Fortune 100 Competitors with Generation Web

-With half a billion in annual revenue, SGI (Nasdaq: SGI) is a trusted leader in high performance computing (HPC), focused on helping customers solve their most demanding business and technology challenges by delivering technical computing, Big Data analytics, cloud computing, and petascale storage solutions that accelerate time to discovery, innovation, and profitability.
+SGI (now owned by Hewlett Packard Enterprise®) was a trusted leader in high performance computing (HPC), focused on helping customers solve their most demanding business and technology challenges by delivering technical computing, Big Data analytics, cloud computing, and petascale storage solutions that accelerate time to discovery, innovation, and profitability.

 With fairly flat engagement on social media channels like Facebook, Twitter, and LinkedIn, SGI looked to Generation Web to provide the strategies needed to boost brand exposure and perception.
 Here’s a sample of what Generation Web delivered (more stats under the “Results & ROI” section below):

 Prior to hiring Generation Web, SGI had a small and stagnant social media base.
 Especially in comparison to some of the large corporations they compete with such as IBM, HP and Dell.

 Engagement, which is a particular challenge for the supercomputing industry, was very low.
 And there was no strategy in place.
 Content was just shared as it became available.